utah-cs4470-sp23/class/assignment4/README.md

-# DO NOT READ.
-Assignment is unfinished and also extremely scary.

 # Assignment 4: Typechecking and Code Generation for the JPL Subset

 Your third assignment is to build a compiler for the subset of JPL